Module 2

 Dear Lena,

-Thank you for reaching out.
-NovaTech uses AI tools as part of our content creation workflow, with human editorial oversight at every stage of the process.
-We believe in the responsible use of AI to enhance our communications, and we're committed to transparency in how we operate.
+Thanks for reaching out.
+NovaTech uses AI tools as part of our content workflow, with human editorial oversight at every stage.
+We're committed to responsible, transparent use.

-I'd be happy to arrange a call with our CMO, Fiona Gallagher, later this week to discuss our approach in more detail.
+Happy to set up a call with our CMO, Fiona Gallagher, later this week.

 Elena Vasquez

-The problem: the statement contains a factual inaccuracy.
-There is no "human editorial oversight at every stage."
-Amir has been publishing directly from ChatGPT output.
+The problem: there is no "human editorial oversight at every stage."
+Amir's been publishing direct from ChatGPT.

-Meanwhile, the chatbot continues operating.
-Robert Acheson's tweet now has 1,200 engagements.
-A consumer rights account has retweeted it: "Another AI chatbot giving wrong financial info.
+The chatbot keeps running.
+Robert Acheson's tweet hits 1,200 engagements.
+A consumer-rights account retweets: "Another AI chatbot lying about financial info.
 When will the Central Bank act?"

-Elena, I just saw your email to the FT journalist.
+I just read your email to the FT.
 You told her we have "human editorial oversight at every stage."
 Do we?

 Elena